Last updated on October 13th, 2023

 In India, where many people have type 2 diabetes, it’s crucial to understand its main reasons.
 Lifestyle choices, like not eating well and not moving enough, play a significant role.
 But there’s good news, too.
 Changing our habits can help.
 Eating healthier foods, being more active, and working with doctors can lead to better control of diabetes.
 So, by making these changes, we can take essential steps towards managing and even type 2 diabetes reversal for a healthier life.

-Read More: What Is Type 2 Diabetes Management?
+Read More: Type 2 Diabetes Management?

 How Can You Reverse Type 2 Diabetes?